 This section examines why consuming less meat and fewer animals products is more beneficial than purchasing animal products from local producers.
-Also, the ways in which consuming fewer animal products can support local agriculture is highlighted.
+Also, the ways in which consuming fewer animal products can support local agriculture are highlighted.

 Low Input & Low Consumption

-There is widespread support for the advantages of shifting from intensive agribusiness systems and monocultures to small and mid-sized extensive and mixed farming systems.
+There is widespread support for the advantages of shifting from intensive agribusiness systems and monocultures to small and mid-sized extensive and mixed-farming systems.

 Creating sustainable production methods is a critical part of reforming our food systems.
 This section outlines some of the costs and benefits of low-input sustainable agriculture systems (LISA) as they pertain to animal agriculture and makes the case that small-scale meat producers should also support reducing global meat consumption.

 Proponents, like livestock rancher Nicolette Hahn Niman, argue that “In contrast to factory farming, well-managed, non-industrialized animal farming minimizes greenhouse gases and can even benefit the environment.”*